Welcome to today's edition of the Rush 24-7 podcast.

 The judge, in something that's unprecedented, apologized from the bench to Win Ho Lee and said that the nation owed him an apology for what he had been put through.

-Uh uh, you know, for these anonymous sources and destroying his career and reputation in life.
+And now there is a civil suit against these four journalists for these anonymous sources and destroying his career and reputation in life.

 That, you know, I'm far more sensitive to that.

-Uh this the special prosecutor in the Matt and Judy affair hasn't even brought any charges against anybody.
+The special prosecutor in the Matt and Judy affair hasn't even brought any charges against anybody.

 Everybody knows who the woman's name is now.

-And and Joe Wilson, the husband here, helped publicize her by posing for a picture in Vanity Fair inside their sports car while she's wearing a scarf and sunglasses driving around saying, look at me, look at me, notice me, notice me.
+And Joe Wilson, the husband here, helped publicize her by posing for a picture in Vanity Fair inside their sports car while she's wearing a scarf and sunglasses driving around saying, look at me, look at me, notice me, notice me.

 You know, to say that these people seek privacy is idiotic.

-Uh and so I, you know, I I'm, you know, I think this is a little over the top, sending these people to jail for something like this.
+And so, you know, I think this is a little over the top, sending these people to jail for something like this.

-But things like this Winho Lee case that I'm holding that story as I say in reserve, uh, folks, because when you've got reporters using anonymous sources, close to the investigation or close to the so whatever, that end up being totally incorrect.
+But things like this Winhole Lee case, and I'm holding that story, as I say, in reserve, folks, because when you've got reporters using anonymous sources close to the investigation or close to the source, whatever, that end up being totally incorrect, there is a course of action against that.

-Uh and maybe a court is.
+And maybe a court is.

 I've got three of the most ridiculous global warming stories.

-Uh much like stories on Bush and lying about weapons of mass destruction hit.
+These global warming stories hit, you know, with a predictability, much like stories on Bush and lying about weapons of mass destruction hit.

 And they get more crazy, crazier.